An Erd\H{o}s-Stone type result for high-order spectra of graphs: Introduction

-Let $ex_{\mu}(n,H)$ be the largest spectral radius $\mu(G)$ of the adjacency matrix of $H$-free graphs of order $n$.
-So far, there have been many results for determining $ex_{\mu}(n,H)$ (see \cite{Nikiforov_sur,Li,Tait,Zhai,Kang}).
-In 2009, Nikiforov \cite{Nikiforov} gave the adjacency matrix spectral version of E-S-S theorem. \begin{theorem}\textup{\cite{Nikiforov}} If $H$ is a graph with chromatic number $\chi(H)=r+1$, then
+Let $ex_{\mu}(n,H)$ be the largest spectral radius of the adjacency matrix of an $H$-free $n$-vertex graph.
+There have been many results on determining $ex_{\mu}(n,H)$ (see \cite{Nikiforov_sur,Li,Tait,Zhai,Kang,Nikiforov}).
+A conclusion in \cite{Nikiforov} can derive the adjacency matrix's spectral version of Erd\H{o}s-Stone Theorem. \begin{theorem}\textup{\cite{Nikiforov}} Let $H$ be a graph with chromatic number $\chi(H)=r+1$.
+For an arbitrary positive number $\epsilon$, there is a positive number $n_{0}(\epsilon, H)$ such that for $n > n_{0}(\epsilon, H)$,